-Weekender is an American psychedelic/dream-pop band established in Philadelphia by Derek Sheehan in 2013, self-releasing their debut EP, Spanish Peaks, early that year before it was picked up by the Brooklyn-based, independent label, PaperCup Music.
-The EP was well received by the indie blogosphere - featured by Interview, Diffuser, and made Reddit's “2013 Best Of” list.
-But, as often happens in the course of any young band’s early career, life can get in the way.
-The battle between a good-paying job and the time, and opportunity to be creative, can be a real juggling act.
-And so Weekender’s line up shifted over the past two years, yet during that time, the band, whoever was backing Sheehan, Weekender became the go-to Philadelphia band to support touring acts coming through town, such as Future Islands, The Growlers, Nothing, Surfer Blood, Israel Nash, Peace, and Field Report, while building their own strong, local following.
+Weekender is an American psychedelic/dream-pop band established in Philadelphia by singer and multi-instrumentalist Derek Sheehan in 2013, self-releasing their debut EP, Spanish Peaks, early that year, before it was picked up by the Brooklyn-based, independent label, PaperCup Music.
+The EP was well received by the indie blogosphere - featured by Interview, Diffuser, and making Reddit's “2013 Best Of…” list.
+The 2016 release of Floaty Feeling, Blue saw more accolades with features on Indie Shuffle, Consequence of Sound with the title track of landing on the coveted Spotify ‘New Music Friday’ playlist.
+The success of the records landed Weekender local opening, or touring support slots with bands such as Future Islands, The Growlers, Nothing, Surfer Blood, Besnard Lakes, Quilt, Israel Nash, Peace, and Field Report, while building their own strong following.

 For additional information on Weekender, please contact: Brendan Bourke • Canvas Media • www.canvasmediapr.com